josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

-include participation in the Ombudsteam -- which was requested by IETF and should show up in an accounting of IETF resources -- and ISOC Fellows and Policy Fellows -- which are ISOC-funded and controlled programs that encourage technical ISOC members and policy experts from developing economies to interact with the IETF -- that should not show up in an IETF budget.
+include participation in the Ombudsteam -- which was requested by IETF and should show up in an accounting of IETF resources -- and ISOC Fellows and Policy Fellows -- which are ISOC-funded and controlled programs that should not show up in an IETF budget.
+(The ISOC Fellows and Policy Fellows programs encourage, respecitvely, technologists from emerging and developing economies and policy experts from around the world to interact with the IETF community.)
 A commentor mentioned that this sounded like a branding issue at
 times: while the IETF Trust holds IETF trademarks, is the IETF brand and the contours of what it encompasses clear?
 The commentor further